Mickey Avalon: Career

 In 2011, after years of back and forth wrangling with Interscope, Mickey was released from his recording contract.
 He is currently signed to Suburban Noize Records.
-On March 12, 2012 he digitally released a 4-track EP entitled On the Ave.
-His second solo album, Loaded was released on April 24, 2012.
+In March 2012, he digitally released a 4-track EP entitled On the Ave.
+His second solo album, Loaded was released in April 2012.

-On October 1, 2013, Mickey Avalon released a 5 track EP titled I Get Even Even, and then later released a music video for the track Hollywood (feat.
+In October 2013, Mickey Avalon released a 5 track EP titled I Get Even Even, and later released a music video for the track "Hollywood" (feat.
 Paul Oakenfold).

-Three years later on November 25, 2016, he announced that his third album, Teardrops on My Tombstone would be available on Valentine's Day 2017.
+Three years later, in November 2016, he announced that his third album, Teardrops on My Tombstone would be available on Valentine's Day 2017.

 Dyslexic Speedreaders

 After Mickey became close friends with Simon Rex, they formed a rap group called the Dyslexic Speedreaders.
 The group included Mickey Avalon, Simon "Dirt Nasty" Rex, Andre Legacy, and Beardo as the four members.
 Andre Legacy was Avalon's friend since elementary school and Beardo was Avalon's friend from their work together in the modelling industry.
 In 2004, the Dyslexic Speedreaders released their first album which was entitled Catching Up To Wilt.
 In 2007, the Dyslexic Speedreaders collaborated with the Living Legends and Luckiam on the song, "Nevermind."

 In 2008, the Dyslexic Speedreaders released the Shoot To Kill Mixtape.
-In 2009, Mickey Avalon released "What Do You Say?" which was also part of The Hangover soundtrack and featured Dirt Nasty and Andre Legacy.
-However, Avalon announced through his Myspace page that this would be the last song that the Dyslexic Speedreaders would release.
+In 2009, Mickey Avalon released "What Do You Say?" which was also part of the soundtrack to the film The Hangover and featured Dirt Nasty and Andre Legacy.
+Avalon announced through his Myspace page that this would be the last song that the Dyslexic Speedreaders would release.

 After years of friendship and musical collaborations, the group disbanded after Mickey had a dispute with the other members over unpaid loans.
 On November 7, 2010, Avalon announced on theFIVE10 Radio that he was leaving his label and that his relationship with Dirt Nasty and Andre Legacy had been strained due to money issues.
 He told JC of theFIVE10 Radio that Dirt Nasty and Andre Legacy never paid him back for all the money he had put into developing them and that was the reason they were not talking.
 He stated that there was still room for reconciliation by saying, "No one slept with anyone's chick."
 Dirt Nasty is reported to have responded to Avalon's comment, stating "Well I know that Avalon didn't sleep with ANY chicks, because everyone knows that he prefers dick."

-During his July 31, 2011 interview on Stefanie's Rock Show, Avalon stated that he briefly reunited with the Dyslexic Speedreaders for an unplanned one time performance.
+During his July 31, 2011, interview on Stefanie's Rock Show, Avalon stated that he briefly reunited with the Dyslexic Speedreaders for an unplanned one time performance.
 He attended the Roxy with his daughter while Dirt Nasty and Andre Legacy were scheduled to perform that night.
 During the course of the show, Avalon accepted an invitation to perform on stage with his former bandmates.
 He said he is open to the possibility of future reunions.
 In November 2015, Mickey Avalon and Dirt Nasty officially reconciled by releasing a 5-song collaborative EP entitled "Married to the Game".